isw-kudos/huddo-docs/docs/boards/cloud-updates.md

 #### 2022-05-09
 - Can no longer close a page when editing a description
-- Description locking alert moved for better visability
+- Description locking alert moved for better visibility
 - Authors no longer appear to be able to edit descriptions when unable to
 - Fix for opening links in description
 - Fix for comment truncation issue in rare circumstances
-- Fix for new link @mentions
+- Fix for new line @mentions
 - Fix for focused description loss when immediately moving to comments
 - Fix for showing editor toolbar when selecting all using keyboard